-STEP 6 - INSTALL THE AIR LINE AND THE INFLATION VALVES
+STEP 5-INSTALL THE AIR LINE AND INFLATION VALVE

-Uncoil the air line tubing and cut it into two equal lengths.
-DONOT FOLD OR KINK THE TUBING.
+Uncoil the airline tubing and cut it into two equal lengths.
+DO NOT FOLD OR KINK THE AIRLINE TUBING.
 Try to make the cut as square as possible.
-Insert one end of the tubing into the fitting installed in the top of the air helper spring.
-Push the tubing into the fitting as far as possible see Figure "A".
+Insert one end of the airline tubing into the air fitting installed in the top of the air helper spring.
+Push the airline tubing into the fitting as far as possible, refer to Figure "A".

 Select a location on the vehicle for the air inflation valves.
-The location can be on the bumper or the body of the vehicle, as long as it is in a protected location so the valve will not be damaged, but maintain accessibility for the air chuck see Figure "D".
-Drill a 5/16" hole and install the air inflation valve using two 5/16" flat washers per valve as supports see Figure "E".
-Run the tubing from the air helper spring to the inflation valve, routing it to avoid direct heat from the engine, exhaust pipe, and away from sharp edges.
+The location can be on the bumper or the body of the vehicle, as long as it is in a protected location so the valve will not be damaged, but maintain accessibility for the air chuck as shown in Figure "D".
+Drill a 5/16" hole and install the air inflation valve using two 5/16" flat washers per valve as supports as shown in Figure "E".
+Run the airline tubing from the air helper spring to the valve, routing it to avoid direct heat from the engine, exhaust pipe, and away from sharp edges.
 Thermal sleeves have been provided for these conditions.
-If a thermal sleeve is required, simply slide the sleeve over the air line tubing to the location requiring protection.
-The air line tubing should not be bent or curved sharply, as it may buckle.
-Secure the tubing to the vehicle with the nylon ties provided.
-Push the end of the air line tubing into the inflation valve as far as possible see Figure "E".
+The airline tubing should not be bent or curved sharply as it may buckle.
+Secure the airline tubing in place with the nylon ties provided.
+Push the end of the airline tubing into the inflation valve as illustrated as shown in Figure "E".

-STEP 7 - CHECK THE AIR SYSTEM
+STEP 6- CHECK THE AIR SYSTEM

-Once the inflation valves are installed, inflate the air helper springs to 70 P.S.I. and check the fittings for air leaks with an applied solution of soap and water.
-If a leak is detected at a tubing connection, check to make sure that the tube is cut as square as possible and that it is pushed completely into the fitting.
-The tubing can easily be removed from the fittings.
-First release the air pressure from the air springs.
-Push the collar towards the body of the fitting and pull out the tube.
-If a leak is detected where the fitting screws into the spring, screw the fitting into the air spring until the leak stops.
+Once the inflation valves are installed, inflate the air helper springs to 70 psi and check the fittings for air leaks.
+Using a spray bottle, apply a solution of soap and water to the fittings.
+If a leak is detected at an airline tubing connection then check to make sure that the airline tube is cut as square as possible and that it is pushed completely into the fitting.
+The airline tubing can easily be removed from the fittings by exhausting all the pressure in the air springs and then pushing the collar towards the body of the fitting and then, while still holding the collar against the body, gently pull on the airline tubing to remove.
+If a leak is detected where the air fitting screws into the spring, deflate the air springs and remove the tubing, then screw the air fitting into the air spring one additional turn or until the leak stops.
 Reinstall the tubing and reinflate the air springs and check for leaks as noted above.